hazelcast/hazelcast-jet/site/website/blog/2020-08-11-gc-tuning-for-jet.md

 Jet thread pool to 16 ([c5.4xlarge](https://aws.amazon.com/ec2/instance-types/c5/) vCPUs) minus that value and then did some trial-and-error runs to find the optimum.
-Shenandoah takes 4 threads for itself, so we gave Jet 12.
 G1 uses 3 threads, so we gave Jet 13\.
-Finally, ZGC uses just 2 threads, but we found Jet to perform a bit better with 13 instead of the theoretical 14 threads, so we used that.
+ZGC uses just 2 threads, but we found Jet to perform a bit better with 13 instead of the theoretical 14 threads, so we used that.
 We also experimented with changing the GC's automatic choice for the thread count, but didn't find